aditya7076/CloudWatchMetrics/README.md

   ![alt text](https://github.com/ccrshishir1/CloudWatchMetrics/blob/master/Custom%20Namespace.PNG)

 This script runs only against the target instances that are on the same region as the machine where script is running is on.
+Configure your AWS CLI to be on the same region as of the target Virtual Machine.

-From your terminal:
+On your terminal:

 9. Clone Project from Github.